 The Tribal Climate Resilience Annual Awards

 Tribal communities interested in planning or implementing CDR strategies may also apply for the TCR Annual Awards Program.
-The Annual Awards Program provides both competitive and non-competitive funding that supports Tribal communities in their climate adaptation efforts, including implementation and planning of voluntary community-driven relocation and other CDR strategies.
+The Annual Awards Program provides both competitive and non-competitive funding that supports Tribal communities in their community adaptation efforts, including implementation and planning of voluntary community-driven relocation and other CDR strategies.

 Learn more about the TCR Annual Awards Program.